henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 ---

-I was recently asked by [PetersonGIS](https://petersongis.com/), why I recommend to dynamically adjusting the buffer size around vectortiles with the zoom level.
+I was recently asked by [PetersonGIS](https://petersongis.com/), why I recommend to dynamically adjust the buffer size around vectortiles with the zoom level.
 I will try to explain that in this post.

 ## Rendering Vectortiles